pdmosses/mfps2026-agda/docs/meta-notation.md

 # Meta-notation

 The current examples of denotational semantics given here use a lightweight shallow embedding of Scott-domains in Agda.
+The module [Notation] postulates the required domain constructors and their associated operations.

 For an introduction to the Agda language, see the [Agda docs] or the [Agda Wikipedia page].